vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 * ŚB. xiii.
 3. 6.
 5 ; TB. iii.
 9. 15.

-* So in the ancient Hebrew rite of consecrat- ing a thing the touching by the people was the essential element; Wellhausen, Archiv f.
+* So in the ancient Hebrew rite of consecrating a thing the touching by the people was the essential element; Wellhausen, Archiv f.
 Religionswissenschaft, vii.
 88– 89.

 • See Eggeling, SBE. xliv. p. xl.

 * ŚŚS, xvi.
 18. 20; the expulsion was not in

-all likelihood permanent, though Egge- ling thinks he may have been expected to live an anchorite's life.
+all likelihood permanent, though Eggeling thinks he may have been expected to live an anchorite's life.
 But he had been bought to perform the rite for 1,000 cows: so, if he went away, he would probably not trouble about asceticism.

 ⚫KŚS. vii.
 2. 15, &c.